lastweek/linux-xperf-4.19.44/README.md

 - Enabling k2u code might bring crash
 - It's not safe to disable KPTI
 - Switch back to normal kernel after testing
+- Make sure if you have a way to reboot your machine!

 Steps:
 - Copy your current kernel's .config into this repo
 - make oldconfig
 - Disable `CONFIG_PAGE_TABLE_ISOLATION`
-- Compile kernel and install, reboot
+- Compile kernel and install.
-- Run `xperf/xperf.c` for k2u cycles
-- Check dmesg for u2k cycles
+- Reboot into new kernel
+- Disable hugepage
+  - `echo never > /sys/kernel/mm/transparent_hugepage/enabled`
+- Run `xperf/xperf.c`, you will get a report.

 ## Numbers